 Step 1: Get the latest version of the SharePoint modernization scanner

 Since SharePoint Online continuously evolves and more and more modern capabilities are added, it's important to always download the latest version of the scanner.
 Download the SharePoint Modernization Scanner executable and get started.
 This page and the other pages linked to it contain all information to get you started, but also all the report details and an FAQ.

 Step 2: Preparing for a scan

 If you're choosing for Azure AD app-only, then above mentioned instructions grant the Azure AD app the Sites.FullControl.All permission, which is needed if you want to run all scan components.
-If you're not interested in workflow scanning you can also use Sites.Read.All as a permission as of version 2.6).
+If you're not interested in workflow scanning you can also use Sites.Read.All as a permission (as of version 2.6).
 If you want to report on site collections that have a Teams team linked then you also need to add the Group.Read.All permission (as of version 2.7).

 Once the preparation work is done, let's continue with doing a scan.